rest-for-physics/framework/CONTRIBUTING.md

 Hint: Use `git status` frequently!

-We should proceed following this scheme (checking for differences for each file to be commited before adding it to the `commit`).
+We should proceed following this scheme (checking for differences for each file to be committed before adding it to the `commit`).
 When we have added all the files in a commit we can prepare the commit.

 ```